NovaFirestar/VPlayer/README.md

-# Work in Progress Vidoe Player
+# Work in Progress Video Player